-- Social events.
 Social events like mixers, holiday celebrations and open house events are a fun way to get other people from the neighborhood interested in the Neighborhood Watch group.
 Invite people from outside the group to participate.
 Put up flyers, send around emails and encourage people from the group to invite neighbors who are not involved in the neighborhood watch group.

-- Block parties.
 Block parties are an especially good way to build up morale and recruit new members.
 Encourage everyone from the neighborhood to bring a dish or food to eat.
 Play music, organize games and put up decorations to make the event a truly festive event.
 To be respectful of people in the neighborhood, don’t forget to end the event early.

 Where To Go For Resources On The Web

 For anyone who wants to start a Neighborhood Watch group in their community, there are a variety of important resources available online.
 Some of the most authoritative resources include:

 - Neighborhood Watch Manual.
 This manual, created by the Bureau of Justice Assistance, is a comprehensive guide to beginning your own Neighborhood Watch group.

 - Starting a Neighborhood Watch.
 This short publication from the National Crime Prevention Council has a variety of practical suggestions for organizing a first meeting of Neighborhood Watch.